Magik9/Swift-Custom-Scroll-Transition/README.md

  To make the transition works you only need to:

- -Instanciate a TransitionManager object.
+ - Instanciate a TransitionManager object.
- -Setting transitioningdelegate of presented viewcontroller whit this object.
+ - Setting transitioningdelegate of presented viewcontroller whit this object.
- -Setting the presentingVc and presentedVc properties of the object.
+ - Setting the presentingVc and presentedVc properties of the object.